-CI 244-2 Subcontract Reporting, Monitoring, Consent, and Notification (MAY 2019) Seller shall submit reports to Buyer in support of paragraph (c), annually no later than April 15 each year and no later than 45 days after final close-out.
+CI 244-2 Subcontract Reporting, Monitoring, Consent, and Notification (MAY 2019)

+Seller shall submit reports to Buyer in support of paragraph (c), annually no later than April 15 each year and no later than 45 days after final close-out.
 Such reports shall include all lower tier subcontractors.
+The term "contractor" shall mean "Seller".
 In paragraph (e), Contracting Officer means Buyer.
 In paragraph (h), "Contracting Officer" means "Contracting Officer or Buyer."
-This clause does not apply to contracts with USowned companies that provide only unclassified commercial products and/or services on a fixed price basis.
+This clause does not apply to contracts with US-owned companies that provide only unclassified commercial products and/or services on a fixed price basis.